 Funeral Service: End of life services can occur mostly anywhere one desires to have one.
 Consider having an at-home funeral service, a graveside service, or a memorial service instead of a traditional funeral home service.
 Should you opt for a funeral home service, it's a good idea to do some comparison shopping between different providers when you begin to plan the funeral.
 Read our guide on planning a home or DIY funeral.

 Fresh Flowers: When it comes to purchasing flowers for an end of life celebration, make sure to shop around for the most economical provider.
 These providers tend not a florist shop, but an online retailer or grocery store.
 If possible, floral arrangements can be less expensive if you order them well in advance, choose in-season blooms, and opt for an arrangement of just a few boldly-colored flowers against many leafy fronds.

 Plan Your Farewell with Grace – Our Pre-Planned Caskets Offer Peace of Mind

 Silk flowers: Silk flowers are typically made using a polyester silk blend.
 These flowers are hypoallergenic, do not wilt in the sun, are available all year-round, and last longer than fresh flowers.
 Silk flower arrangements are a great way to save money.
 There are many services nationwide that offer silk arrangements for a much lower fee than a fresh flower display.

-More questions?
+Do you have more questions?
 We are here to help.
 Titan Casket is your ally in getting the funeral you want at a fair price.
 Ask us for what you need, and we’ll help you get it at the lowest cost.
-Contact us in the chat window or here to get started.
+Contact us in the chat window to get started.